andreasabel/inCode/entry/a-dead-end-arrowized-dataflow-parallelism-interface-attempt.md

 If you feel inclined, or this post was particularly helpful for you, why not consider [supporting me on Patreon](https://www.patreon.com/justinle/overview), or a [BTC donation](bitcoin:3D7rmAYgbDnp4gp4rf22THsGt74fNucPDU)? :)

+[^1]: Technically, all `ParArrow` computations are pure, so you might not loose
+    too much by just returning a `b` instead of an `IO b` with `unsafePerformIO`, but...

+[^2]: Actually, this is technically not true; while I was writing this article
+    another idea came to me by using some sort of state machine/automation arrow to wait on the results and pass them on, but that's still in the first stages of being thought through :)